This Is Not a Future Problem Link to heading

 Registry-Level Quarantine Link to heading

 Package registries could implement mandatory quarantine periods for new versions of high-impact packages.
-If axios publishes a new version, it sits in a holding state for 48 hours before it becomes the default resolved version.
+If Axios publishes a new version, it sits in a holding state for 48 hours before it becomes the default resolved version.
 During that window, automated analysis runs, the community can inspect the diff, and anomalies can be flagged.

 npm already has a concept of @latest tags and version ranges.
 The infrastructure to support quarantine exists.
 The will to implement it has been lacking, partly because it introduces friction that the ecosystem was explicitly designed to avoid.